 At 12,633 feet, Mt.
 Humphreys is the highest point in Arizona, accessible via a 4.5-mile (one-way) trail from the Snowbowl Ski Area to the summit.
 Hikers will pass through ponderosa pine, meadows, aspen groves, and alpine tundra along the way to the

-A High Desert Home with All Four Seasons
+4. A High Desert Home With All Four Seasons

-I've run into many people who think warm and hot when they think of Arizona, but here in our little city at 7,000 feet, we have plenty cold and snowy days too.
+I've run into many people who think warm and hot when they think of Arizona, but here in our little city at 7,000 feet above sea level, we have plenty of cold and snowy days too.
 In fact, Flagstaff experiences four distinct seasons, sometimes with a lot of white stuff in town and even more up on the San Francisco Peaks, where you'll find the Arizona Snowbowl ski area and the Nordic Center.
 While it can get very cold in the winter, we're treated to lots of blue skies between snowfalls, making this a truly stunning winter wonderland.

-On the flip side, Flagstaff has beautiful summers with often warm but usually not extremely hot days, which is why so many Phoenicians come "up the hill" to cool off when the mercury climbs well over 100 degrees down there in the valley.
+On the flip side, Flagstaff has beautiful summers with warm but usually not extremely hot days, which is why so many Phoenicians come 'up the hill' to cool off when the mercury climbs well over 100 degrees down in the valley.

 Flagstaff is also in close proximity to a number of other national parks and recreation areas, including Wupatki and Sunset Crater Volcano National Monuments, Walnut Canyon National Monument, Lake Powell, Glen Canyon National Recreation Area, Tuzigoot and Montezuma's Castle National Monuments, Lake Mead, and Petrified Forest National Park.